 - Begin your housing application.
 Since living on-campus is an important part of your college experience, all first-and second-year students are required to live on-campus.
 Instructions on how to start this application will be sent to you soon after your enrollment deposit is processed.
-Room signup begins on May 14, 2019 at 3 p.m.
+Room signup began May 14.

 - Send your official transcripts.
 In order to have your academic history evaluated and applied to your CMU record, send your final transcripts from your prior schools as soon as you have completed classes.
 Please email to email@example.com or mail them the following address: